Ditectrev/DP-203/README.md

 - [x] Add the managed identity to the Sales group.
 - [ ] Use the managed identity as the credentials for the data load process.
-- [ ] Create a shared access signature (SAS).
+- [ ] Create a Shared Access Signature (SAS).
 - [x] Add your Azure Active Directory (Azure AD) account to the Sales group.
-- [ ] Use the snared access signature (SAS) as the credentials for the data load process.
+- [ ] Use the Shared Access Signature (SAS) as the credentials for the data load process.
 - [x] Create a managed identity.

 ### You are planning a streaming data solution that will use Azure Databricks.
 The solution will stream sales transaction data from an online store.
 The solution has the following specifications: * The output data will contain items purchased, quantity, line total sales amount, and line total tax amount. * Line total sales amount and line total tax amount will be aggregated in Databricks. * Sales transactions will never be updated.
 Instead, new rows will be added to adjust a sale.
 You need to recommend an output mode for the dataset that will be processed by using Structured Streaming.
 The solution must minimize duplicate data.
 What should you recommend?